emma-hunter/phasmotracker/README.md

 HUH?
 What is going on here?

 Currently, this project is not even an infant; it is a zygote.
-It is built with siple buttons to test out whether I like Streamlit or not.
+It is built with simple buttons to test out whether I like Streamlit or not.
 Jury is still out.